 Congratulations if you’ve reached this point!
 While we’ve only just touched the surface here, you should now have a better understanding of how to get started coding your own VR game.

-There is, of course, a lot to consider when developing for VR – least of all which headset to target and what sort of game you even want to create.
+There is, of course, a lot to consider when developing for VR – least of all which VR headset to target and what sort of game you even want to create.
 Remember, though, that even if new, VR offers tons of freedom to create novel games never seen before.
-Virtual reality is truely a new frontier of game development, so even if you don’t stick with it long term, gaining the skills for virtual reality can only be a net positive!
+VR is truly a new frontier of game development, whether for games or just creating a virtual world.
+So even if you don’t stick with it long term, gaining the skills for virtual reality can only be a net positive!